 ODL Live is available on a monthly subscription.
 We setup and maintain a dedicated virtual server for your ODL Live system.
 Our simple cost-effective pricing is comprised of three components:

 Flat fee licence.
 GBP £500 per month for a single AWS virtual server covering a single country.

-AWS virtual server rental costs.
-You size the virtual server to cover as many routing models, resources or delivery jobs as you need and only pay for the AWS hardware to run it.
-AWS charges you directly using their consolidated billing mechanism.
-Typical AWS costs are cheap - e.g. half the monthly flat fee - as you can run many routing models in-parallel on a server with only 2 or 4 CPU cores.
-AWS costs will include the optimiser server, a small database server and data transfer costs.
+Amazon Web Services virtual server rental costs.
+You size the AWS virtual server (EC2 instance) to cover as many routing models, resources or delivery jobs as you need and only pay for the AWS hardware to run it.
+You pay AWS directly using their consolidated billing mechanism at their standard EC2 server rental costs.
+You can run many routing models in-parallel on a cheap AWS virtual server with only 2 or 4 virtual CPU cores.
+A small AWS database server is also required (e.g. their smallest instance type - a db.t2.micro).